Fibonacci retracement: Common uses

 Fibonacci retracement is a popular tool that technical traders use to help identify strategic places for transactions, stop losses or target prices to help traders get in at a good price.
 The main idea behind the tool is the support and resistance values for a currency pair trend at which the most important breaks or bounces can appear.
-The retracement concept is used in many indicators such as Tirone levels, Gartley patterns, Elliott Wave theory, and more.
+The retracement concept is used in many indicators such as Tirone levels, Gartley patterns, Elliott wave principle, and more.
 After a significant movement in price (be it up or down) the new support and resistance levels are often at these lines.

 Unlike moving averages, Fibonacci retracement levels are static prices.
-They do not change.
 This allows quick and simple identification and allows traders and investors to react when price levels are tested.
 Because these levels are inflection points, traders expect some type of price action, either a break or a rejection.
-The 0.618 Fibonacci retracement that is often used by stock analysts approximates to the "golden ratio".
+The 61.8% (0.618) Fibonacci retracement that is often used by financial analysts corresponds to the golden ratio.

 Criticism

-Extensive backtests of Fibonacci retracement over thousands of instances 489 different stocks have shown that the retracements values of 38%, 50%, and 62% had been no likelier to appear than any other of the possible retracement values.
+Extensive backtests of Fibonacci retracement over thousands of stocks have shown that the retracements values of 38%, 50%, and 62% had been no likelier to appear than any other of the possible retracement values.